 A shocking incident sends Signy and Jed on the run, desperate to flee London and escape to the small village where Signy grew up.
 Determined to protect her son, Signy will do almost anything to survive as the world falls apart around them.
 But she has no idea what is waiting for them outside the city…

 ‘A very British disaster epic.
-Echoes of John Wyndham.
-Resonances for today’ Stephen Baxter, co-author of The Long Earth ‘This superbly accomplished debut is dark and compelling but ultimately filled with hope’ Ruth Hogan
+Echoes of John Wyndham’ Stephen Baxter, co-author of The Long Earth ‘Superbly accomplished’ Ruth Hogan

 A compulsive page turner . . .
 The science behind the author's dystopian vision of the future is impressive, but it's the movements of the heart that mark this book as a standout